Monster radiative shocks in the perturbed magnetospheres of neutron stars: Introduction

-For instance, consider the equatorial plane of the dipole magnetosphere.
-Here, a spherically expanding wave front propagates with $\bk\perp \bBbg$ ($\alpha=\pi/2$) and the magnetic field perturbation $\bBw$ oscillates along $\bBbg$.
-At the oscillation phase with minimum $B=\Bbg-\Em$ ($\bBw\du\bBbg$), the linear superposition would result in $E^2>B^2$ when $\Em>\Bbg/2$.
-Note that the plasma oscillates in the wave with the drift speed $v/c=E/B$, and $E\rightarrow B$ corresponds to $v\rightarrow c$.
-This fact implies conversion of electromagnetic energy to plasma kinetic energy until the wave can no longer be approximated as a vacuum electromagnetic wave.
-This growth of plasma energy prevents waves from reaching $E=B$.
-Instead, $E\rightarrow B$ leads to the MHD wave steepening into a shock, as discussed by \cite{Lyubarsky03} in the context of waves in pulsar winds.
+For instance, consider the equatorial plane of a dipole magnetosphere.
+Here, a spherical wave front propagates with $\bk\perp \bBbg$ ($\alpha=\pi/2$) and the magnetic field perturbation $\bBw$ oscillates along $\bBbg$ (Figure~2).
+The linear superposition wave+background gives minimum $B^2-E^2$ at $B_{\min}=\Bbg-\Em$, reaching $B^2-E^2=0$ when $\Em=\Bbg/2$.
+Note that the plasma oscillates with the drift speed $\bv/c=\bE\times\bB/B^2$, and $E^2\rightarrow B^2$ corresponds to $|\bv|\rightarrow c$.
+This implies a runaway growth of the plasma kinetic energy, and the MHD wave can no longer be approximated as a vacuum electromagnetic wave.
+Such energy conversion is a general effect of $E^2\rightarrow B^2$ (it also happens in Alfv\'en waves \citep{Li19,Li21}; see \cite{Levinson22} for a recent discussion).
+In magnetosonic waves, energy conversion prevents reaching $E^2=B^2$ by steepening the wave into a shock.
+The appearance of shocks at $\Em=\Bbg/2$ was previously noted in the context of waves in pulsar winds \citep{Lyubarsky03}.
+A fully kinetic (local-box) particle-in-cell simulation of a magnetosonic wave propagating through a decreasing $\Bbg$ has recently been performed by \cite{Chen22}.
+Their simulation demonstrates the sudden steepening of the wave into a shock when $E^2$ approaches $B^2$.

-One could argue that waves consisting of half oscillation with $\bBw\cdot\bBbg>0$ and no part with $\bBw\cdot\bBbg<0$ would never face the $E=B$ limit and avoid shock formation.
-However, as explained below, such ``half-waves'' also steepen into shocks.
+Waves consisting of half oscillation with $\bBw\cdot\bBbg>0$ and no part with $\bBw\cdot\bBbg<0$ would never face the $E^2=B^2$ limit.
+One may think that in this case the wave avoids shock formation.
+However, as explained below, such half-waves also steepen into shocks, although this occurs gradually, at a larger radius.
+This gradual steepening creates a forward shock, launching an accelerating blast wave that expands far beyond the magnetosphere.